 If it is, then it's yet another reason to buy the site.

-Be careful though, with too much analysis on potentials and ways of growing, you'll find yourself drowning in analysing different sites.
+Be careful though, with too much analysis on potentials and ways of growing, you'll find yourself drowning in analyzing different sites.

 It might take too long, and the site has already been bought once you are ready to place a bid/buy the site.